core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender Key from the Sender Context is used as salt in the HKDF, when deriving the Pairwise Sender Key.

 * The Recipient Key from the Recipient Context associated to endpoint X is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

-* IKM-Sender is the Input Keying Material (IKM) used in the HKDF for the derivation of the Pairwise Sender Key.
-IKM-Sender is the byte string concatenation of the endpoint's own (signature) public key, the endpoint X's (signature) public key from the Recipient Context, and the Shared Secret.
-The two (signature) public keys are binary encoded as defined in {{sec-pub-key-format}}.
+* The Sender Pub Key is the endpoint's own (signature) public key from the Sender Context.

-* IKM-Recipient is the Input Keying Material (IKM) used in the HKDF for the derivation of the Recipient Sender Key.
-IKM-Recipient is the byte string concatenation of the endpoint X's (signature) public key from the Recipient Context, the endpoint's own (signature) public key, and the Shared Secret.
-The two (signature) public keys are binary encoded as defined in {{sec-pub-key-format}}.
+* The Recipient Pub Key is the endpoint X's (signature) public key from the Recipient Context associated to the endpoint X.

 * The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the Pairwise Key Agreement Algorithm.
-The endpoint uses its private key from the Sender Context and the public key of the other endpoint X from the associated Recipient Context.
+The endpoint uses its private key from the Sender Context and the Recipient Pub Key.
 Note the requirement of validation of public keys in {{ssec-crypto-considerations}}.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.

+* IKM-Sender is the Input Keying Material (IKM) used in the HKDF for the derivation of the Pairwise Sender Key.
+IKM-Sender is the byte string concatenation of the Sender Pub Key, the Recipient Pub Key, and the Shared Secret.
+The Sender Pub Key and the Recipient Pub Key are binary encoded as defined in {{sec-pub-key-format}}.

+* IKM-Recipient is the Input Keying Material (IKM) used in the HKDF for the derivation of the Pairwise Recipient Key.
+IKM-Recipient is the byte string concatenation of the Recipient Pub Key, the Sender Pub Key, and the Shared Secret.
+The Recipient Pub Key and the Sender Pub Key are binary encoded as defined in {{sec-pub-key-format}}.

 * info and L are as defined in {{Section 3.2.1 of RFC8613}}.
 That is: